Husnain56/Jewel-Swapper-main/README.md

 # DESCRIPTION

-Jewel Swapper is a simple console-based game implemented in C++ using the SFML library.
-It's a match-three puzzle game where players swap adjacent gems to form chains of three or more identical gems.
+Jewel Swapper is a candy crush type game implemented in C++ using the SFML library where players swap adjacent gems to form chains of three or more identical gems.

 # TABLE OF CONTENTS